8.45am - children arrive at school

 This service is currently a free one.
 However this is reviewed annually.

-School assemblies are usually every second Friday and are advertised on Hero.
+School assemblies are usually every second Friday (depending on other activities happening at the school) and are advertised on Hero.
 They are run by a different class each time and are a celebration of learning.

 At lunch, the children sit together and eat.
 We encourage children to bring 'healthy' foods to eat, as this provides energy for play and learning and makes children more settled in the class.
 Please provide foods that your child can manage on their own.
 Yoghurts, sandwiches, crackers and muffins are great.
 A water bottle for class is also helpful as this is brain juice.
 We aim for ‘litterless lunches’.